p32929/siin/README.md

 ## SIIN
-A silent installer ( currently only for Windows ) written in Rust 🦀
+A silent installer ( currently only for Windows ) written in Rust 🦀 It downloads and installs a list of apps silently, kinda like Ninite ( https://ninite.com/ )

 ## Share with your friends and family